github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 * **{% data variables.product.prodname_copilot_short %} knowledge bases** - Organization owners can create knowledge bases consisting of Markdown documentation across one or more repositories, allowing organization members to use that documentation as context when they ask questions in {% data variables.product.prodname_copilot_chat_dotcom %} and {% data variables.product.prodname_copilot_chat %} in {% data variables.product.prodname_vscode %}.

 If you enable "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}", you can also configure additional features:
-* **Opt in to user feedback collection** - If enabled, developers can provide feedback after {% data variables.product.prodname_copilot_short %} generates a pull request summary, and the summary will be sent to {% data variables.product.prodname_dotcom %} for context.
-If disabled, developers can still provide feedback after each {% data variables.product.prodname_copilot_chat_short %} response, and via the "Give feedback" link in conversations.
+* **Opt in to user feedback collection** - If enabled, members of your enterprise can provide feedback after {% data variables.product.prodname_copilot_short %} generates a pull request summary, and the summary will be sent to {% data variables.product.prodname_dotcom %} for context.
+If disabled, members of your enterprise can still provide feedback after each {% data variables.product.prodname_copilot_chat_short %} response, and via the "Give feedback" link in conversations.
 * **Experimental {% data variables.product.prodname_copilot_short %} features** - If enabled, members of your enterprise can test new {% data variables.product.prodname_copilot_short %} features before they are released.

 ## {% data variables.product.prodname_copilot_cli %}

 {% data variables.product.prodname_copilot_cli %} is an extension for {% data variables.product.prodname_cli %} which provides a chat-like interface in the terminal.
-Developers can ask {% data variables.product.prodname_copilot %} for command suggestions, or for explanations of commands they run.
+You can ask {% data variables.product.prodname_copilot %} for command suggestions, or for explanations of commands they run.

 ## {% data variables.product.prodname_copilot_chat %} in the IDE

-Developers can chat with {% data variables.product.prodname_copilot %} in their IDEs to get code suggestions and answers to coding-related questions without context switching.
+You can chat with {% data variables.product.prodname_copilot %} in your IDE to get code suggestions and answers to coding-related questions without context switching.

 ## {% data variables.product.prodname_copilot_mobile %}

-{% data variables.product.prodname_copilot_mobile %} is a chat interface that lets developers interact with {% data variables.product.prodname_copilot %} to ask and receive answers to coding-related questions within {% data variables.product.prodname_mobile %}.
+{% data variables.product.prodname_copilot_mobile %} is a chat interface that lets you interact with {% data variables.product.prodname_copilot %} to ask and receive answers to coding-related questions within {% data variables.product.prodname_mobile %}.

 ## {% data variables.product.prodname_copilot_extensions %}

 {% data reusables.copilot.copilot-extensions.beta-note %}

-{% data variables.product.prodname_copilot_extensions %} integrate external tools with {% data variables.product.prodname_copilot_chat %}, helping developers reduce context switching, interact with tools using natural language, and customize their {% data variables.product.prodname_copilot_chat_short %} experience.
+{% data variables.product.prodname_copilot_extensions %} integrate external tools with {% data variables.product.prodname_copilot_chat %}, helping members of your enterprise reduce context switching, interact with tools using natural language, and customize their {% data variables.product.prodname_copilot_chat_short %} experience.

 ## Suggestions matching public code